timesler/FourLayerRetinalModel-Esler2017/README.md

 # FourLayerRetinalModel-Esler2017
-Code to simulate epiretinal stimulation of the retina using a four-layer model
+Code to simulate epiretinal stimulation of the retina using a four-layer model.

 ## CellComp4Layer_Ve_f_Plane.m